A definitive list of the best Kutaisi restaurants and cafes where you can find traditional Imeretian cuisine, local wine, and more.

 Sapere – best for wine & small plates (new for 2024)

-Also relaunching in 2023 after some time away, Sapere is a popular local wine bar with a fully fledged kitchen.
+Also relaunching in late 2023 after some time away, Sapere is a popular local wine bar with a fully fledged kitchen.

-The team’s new location on Tbilisi Street in Sapichkhia suits their vibe to a T – from the heritage dining room complete with newspaper rails and framed cognac labels, to the outdoor courtyard accessed from the street via a wooden door suspended in its brick archway.
+The team’s new location on Tbilisi Street in Sapichkhia suits their vibe to a T. The elegant dining room complete with newspaper rails and framed vintage wine and cognac labels couldn’t be more photogenic.

 • Location: 37 Tbilisi Street

-• Hours: Friday-Wednesday from 2pm
+• Hours: Tuesday-Sunday from 2pm

 • Contact & info: Facebook